benmvp/slides/2019/ato/react-eco.md

 - `Immutable` is the big player, yet another library from Facebook
   * Only used it a bit
   * Found the API a bit cumbersome
+  * Has its own set of objects: Collections, Dictionaries, etc.
   * Constantly going to and from Immutable and native objects
   * Don't _really_ want my React components to have to care, just Redux
 - `seamless-immutable` is an alternative that has data structures that are backwards-compatible
   * They work just like Arrays or Objects except they don't mutate and have extra functionality
-  * A lot lighter than Immutable
+  * A lot lighter than `Immutable`
 - `immer` takes a completely different approach
-  * Just found out about it recently
+  * It's a newer solution

 /////
 <!-- .slide: data-background="url(../../img/nav-react/eva-tillmann-677057-clown-fish-unsplash.jpg) no-repeat center" data-background-size="cover" -->